AloisSeckar/SoftMan/DesignDocument.md

 * TODO cover rest of methods

 #### TODOs
-* &#x1F534; Change lists to ID maps for faster searching
 * &#x1F534; Allow filtering of club and player list
 * &#x1F534; Extract logical subdomains into separate "managers" (e.g. for clubs or date handling)
 * &#x1F534; Remove "playerLeague" and "playerTeam" because the concept doesn't make sense in multi-league system